-The image of VET is quite positive in the Swiss population as most citizens themselves have been apprentices.
-Generally, apprenticeship marketing is a cantonal task in Switzerland.
+The image of VET is quite positive among the Swiss population, as most citizens themselves have started their career with an apprenticeship.
+Generally, apprenticeship marketing respectively promotion for apprenticeships is a cantonal task in Switzerland.
 Cantonal VET offices being familiar with the conditions in their regions maintain contacts with local businesses, assess the number of available apprenticeship positions and offer individual support to young people.
-Nevertheless, promoting the Swiss Vocational and Professional Education and Training system is a shared responsibility in the public-private partnership.
+Nevertheless, promoting the Swiss Vocational and Professional Education and Training system is a shared responsibility of private and public VET-stakeholders forming the public-private partnership.

 Image of apprenticeships in society

-- Image campaign (in English, German, French and Italian)
+- Image campaign (in German, French and Italian)

 - Study on the influence of parents on the decision-making process (in German),www.margritstamm.ch

-- Examples: Largest Swiss Retailer Migros (in German); branch association OdA AgriAliForm (in German); branch association Swissbaker (in German); branch association Baumeisterverbrand (in German); branch association hotelleriesuisse and GastroSuisse (in German); branch association Swissmem 'Way up" (in German) and branch association ICT-Berufsbildung Schweiz (in German).
+- Examples: Largest Swiss Retailer Migros (in German); branch association OdA AgriAliForm (in German); branch association Swissbaker (in German); branch association hotelleriesuisse and GastroSuisse (in German); branch association Swissmem «Find your future» (in German) and branch association ICT-Berufsbildung Schweiz «IT-Dreamjob» (in German).